How to Recycle Packaging from Online Shopping (The Right Way)

 Bubble Wrap

-This is commonly used to protect fragile items—but it’s not accepted in curbside recycling.
+Bubble wrap is commonly used to protect fragile items, but it is not curbside recyclable.

-Reuse Idea: Keep a few pieces to protect seasonal décor or fragile items in storage.
+Reuse tip: Save a few sheets to protect seasonal décor or fragile items in storage.

 Padded Envelopes

-Unfortunately, most padded mailers (with built-in bubble wrap) are not recyclable because the paper and plastic layers can’t be separated.
+Most padded mailers are not recyclable because the paper and plastic layers cannot be separated.

 Polystyrene Foam (Packing Peanuts & Beads)